-Living in the Matrix - A Buddhist Response
+Are We Living in the Matrix? - A Buddhist Response

-Below is an edited email exchange between someone and Bhikshu Jin Chuan, instructor and chaplain of DRBU.
+Below is an edited email exchange between an extension class participant and Bhikshu Jin Chuan, instructor and chaplain of DRBU.

 I was listening to your talk today, and what you spoke about finding a purpose in life is similar to what a person I know is going through.
 At a young age, this person questioned why he was alive and the purpose of being on this earth; however, lately his thoughts have become stronger and now has thoughts of:

 Are we living in a Matrix, is this life even real??

 What’s the point of being here?
 He sometimes even thinks, “I don’t want to be here anymore” (suicidal thoughts), but not to a point that he will do anything.